What is Fashion Product Lifecycle Management (PLM)?

 - 15% reduction in inventory costs, since designers and product managers are aware of which materials are already on hand.

 - 8% reduction in waste (scrap generated).

-Surefront Full Product Lifecycle Management (FPLM) gives you the tools for internal and external communication all in one platform.
-It connects the dots by providing an end-to-end communication loop for all relevant parties.
+Surefront's Product Lifecycle Management PLM systems gives you the tools for internal and external communication in one platform.
+It connects the dots along the fashion value chain by providing an end-to-end communication loop for all relevant parties.
 This allows designers to have the agility and timely feedback they need to push a product to completion.
-Learn more about how Surefront can help your fashion PLM process and so much more.
+However, for your PLM to operate effectively, it needs to seamlessly integrate with your PIM and CRM tools.